sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Displays all users and their home directories, sprted by users
 23. Finds all empty files and directories int the current dir and all sub-dir
 24. List all the files with a .gif extention in the current working dir and all is sub-dir.
+25. Decodes acrostics that use the first letter of each line